a16z-infra/ai-town/fly/README.md

 5. Deploy your Convex functions to the backend using the `convex` CLI from the project root.

-   To deploy the AI Town functions to the backend and start the game engine:
+   To deploy the Cozy Cafe functions to the backend and start the game engine:

    ```sh
    npx convex dev --run init --once